alfajryuneda/simple_snake_game/README.md

-# Simple implementation of Snake Game in C
+# Simple implementation of Snake Game in pure C

 * A little program created in the beginning of my programming learning.
 Created for study purpose only.